2010 Oakland Raiders season

 The 2010 season was the Oakland Raiders' 41st in the National Football League (NFL), their 51st overall, and their second and final full season under head coach Tom Cable.
 It also marked the last full season under the ownership of Al Davis, who died in October 2011.
 The Raiders had improved from a five-win season, their first since 2002, and achieved their first non-losing season since losing Super Bowl XXXVII on January 26, 2003.
 However, the team missed the playoffs for the eighth consecutive season.
 The Raiders picked 8th in the 2010 NFL draft.
 There were no blacked-out home games after the early part of the season, and the team won all six divisional matches, including a then-franchise-record 59 points in Denver.
 The Raiders became the first team in NFL history to go undefeated in their division and still not make the playoffs.

-The season was notable not only because the Raiders swept their division, but every victory came against a rival.
+The season was notable not only because the Raiders swept their division, but every victory came against a rival, both divisional and geographically.
 The Raiders recorded home victories against the Seattle Seahawks, their former division foes from 1977 to 2001, and the St. Louis Rams, whom the Raiders used to have a rivalry with during their time in Los Angeles from 1982 to 1994.

 Offseason

 Draft

 After finishing the 2009 season with a record of 5–11, the Raiders got the 8th overall pick in the 2010 NFL draft.
 They had an additional third round pick acquired in a trade with the New England Patriots for defensive end Derrick Burgess.
-Their sixth round pick was traded to the Carolina Panthers as part of a deal that gave the Raiders a seventh round pick in the 2009 NFL draft.
+Their sixth-round pick was traded to the Carolina Panthers as part of a deal that gave the Raiders a seventh-round pick in the 2009 NFL draft.